 Jefferson in Schoharie County, New York — The American Northeast (Mid-Atlantic)

 Location.
-42° 26.216′ N, 74° 35.499′ W. Marker is in Jefferson, New York, in Schoharie County.
-Marker is on New York State Route 10, on the right when traveling north.
-The marker is at a Route 10 roadside pull-off just north of Deer Run Village.
+42° 28.869′ N, 74° 36.751′ W. Marker is in Jefferson, New York, in Schoharie County.
+Marker is on North Harpersfield Road (County Route 2A), on the left when traveling west.
 Touch for map.
 Marker is in this post office area: Jefferson NY 12093, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on January 27, 2013, by Howard C. Ohlhous of Duanesburg, New York.
-This page has been viewed 425 times since then and 41 times this year.
-Photos: 1, 2, 3. submitted on January 27, 2013, by Howard C. Ohlhous of Duanesburg, New York. • Bill Pfingsten was the editor who published this page.
+This page was last revised on August 8, 2019.
+It was originally submitted on August 6, 2019, by Steve Stoessel of Niskayuna, New York.
+This page has been viewed 155 times since then and 38 times this year.
+Photos: 1, 2. submitted on August 6, 2019, by Steve Stoessel of Niskayuna, New York. • Bill Pfingsten was the editor who published this page.